asutosh97/ao-deploy-destroy/README.md

 ### Monitoring

-- You can monitor the triggering of the Cloud Function in the `Logs` section of that particular cloud function.
+- You can monitor the triggering of the Cloud Function by going to the `Logs` section of that particular cloud function.
 - You can also monitor the creation and deletion of the instance in the Compute Engine section.

 ### Verifying logfile and copied file in the bucket.